chuotchuilacduong/DeepStock/README.md

-Of course!
-Here is the English version of the README, maintaining the improved structure and professional tone.

 DeepStock: An LLM for Stock Analysis
 DeepStock is a comprehensive project for building and training a Large Language Model (LLM) specialized for stock analysis tasks.
 The pipeline covers everything from collecting and processing a large-scale dataset, creating specialized prompts, fine-tuning a pre-trained LLM, and finally, generating sample analyses.